Exploring the Possibility of Interacting Quintessence Model as an Alternative to the $\Lambda$CDM Model: Introduction

-In this study, we analyzed the performance of interacting quintessence dark energy models using state-of-the-art cosmological data.
+In this study, we analyzed the performance of interacting quintessence dark energy models using state-of-the-art cosmological data at the background level.
 We considered a very general setup of the quintessence potential by using the parametrization of the potential from \cite{Roy:2018nce}, which includes a large class of potentials.
 Four distinct interaction terms were considered, and the Einstein field equations for the interacting quintessence field were reformulated into a set of autonomous equations through appropriate variable transformations.
 The models were then implemented in the Boltzmann code CLASS and evaluated against recent cosmological observations using the MCMC code Montepython.
-The results were compared with the $\Lambda$CDM model using Bayesian model selection AIC criteria which allow us to compare between these models and also with the $\Lambda$ CDM model.
+We employed the concept of Bayes factor and Jeffreys scale to compare these interacting models with each other and also with the $\Lambda CDM$ model.

 The structure of the present study is outlined as follows: In Section \ref{mathematicalbg}, we provide an overview of the mathematical formulation and the dynamics of the scalar field.
 Section \ref{interaction} focuses on the mathematical setup for each type of interaction term considered.
 The initial conditions and the implementation of the model in the CLASS code, as well as the constraints obtained from recent cosmological observations, are described in Section \ref{numerical}.
 Finally, our results and findings are summarized in Section \ref{conclusion}.